british special forces

 In more recent actions, 45 Commando, Royal Marines are known to have used tripod-mounted TIs during Operation Ptarmigan, their hunt for Taliban and Al-Qaeda fighters in high mountain valleys of Afghanistan.

-When 3 Para deployed to Helmand Province, Afghanistan, in 2006, they found that the TI sights of the new Javelin missile to be an a invaluable aid for spotting Taliban forces hiding out in the darkness.
+When 3 PARA deployed to Helmand Province, Afghanistan, in 2006, they found that the TI sights of the new Javelin missile to be an a invaluable aid for spotting Taliban forces hiding out in the darkness.

 Thermal imagers also have a role in counter terrorism operations.
 In some circumstances, TIs can be used to locate people through the walls of a building, helping the SAS to build up a picture of what's happening inside.